cr-norris/karma-bird-house/_spaces/events.md

 Have an idea but need some space?
 Let’s make it happen.

-**Maglianero Cafe & Karma Bird House Gallery:** a flexible 1,200 square foot window-lined space is perfect for larger functions like community events, weddings, product launches, talks and lectures.
+**Karma Bird House Gallery:** a flexible 1,200 square foot window-lined space is perfect for larger functions like community events, weddings, product launches, talks and lectures.
 With on-street access, tons of natural light, wood floors, and 12ft. ceilings.

 **The Roof Space:** is a fully outfitted 20-person conference room with a panoramic view of Lake Champlain and the Adirondacks.
 Complete with a small kitchenette, all your A/V needs, a break-out work room and a private bathroom; the Roof Space is an awe inspiring place to host your next meeting or conference.